13 Top Brand Video Examples For Your Next Campaign

 Brand launch videos don’t have to be from your company or employee’s perspective every time.
 Tap into the power of customer reviews by letting your customers narrate their positive experiences with your brand.

 Vyond does this excellently in this video.
-Apart from showing off its product with animation, it is presented from the point of view of one of Vyond’s community champions.
-They introduce themselves to the audience, talk about Vyond’s impact on their work, and highlight the benefits of participating in the community.
-User-generated video content (UGC) is a telling example of how you can level up your brand awareness.
+One of Vyond’s community champions introduces themselves to the public, talks about Vyond’s impact on their work, and highlights the benefits of participating in the community.
+User-generated video content (UGC) is a telling example of how you can level up your brand awareness

 6. Thinkific’s product announcement video

-From this point, the video highlights the product features while alluding to the space context throughout.
-It brings both contexts together in the end: a space explorer standing beside the brand and product name.
+From this point, the clip highlights functionalities while alluding to the space context throughout.
+It brings both contexts together in the end: a space explorer standing beside the brand and its name.

-What makes this video stand out is how it uses a familiar story setting to capture the audience’s attention and neatly connects this narrative to the product presentation.
+• The video uses a familiar story setting to capture viewers’ attention and neatly connect this narrative to the presentation.

 7. Spotify’s summer internship video